Lay ministries: The Church counts on you

 Above all, family and professional life.

-"> The more laypeople imbued with the evangelical spirit there are, the more the world will open to the Kingdom of God.
+The more lay people permeated with the evangelical spirit there are, the more the world will open itself to the Kingdom of God.

 Liturgical ministries and substitutes

 Laypeople can participate directly in the life of the Church in many ways.
-It is not necessary to be a priest to contribute to the liturgy or pastoral care, always under the guidance of the pastors.
+It is not necessary to be a priest to contribute to the liturgy or to pastoral care, always under the guidance of the shepherds.

 -